DCC-EX/dcc-ex.github.io/docs/reference/hardware/shopping-list.rst

 .. note:: You may use your own computer instead of the Raspberry Pi.
 However, the image software below saves you installing software on your computer and does a lot more.
 See: "My Computer vs. Raspberry Pi" <insert link here>

-You can check Amazon, Ebay, AliExpress, Banggood, Adafruit, Sparkfun and others for all the above
+You can check Amazon, eBay, AliExpress, Banggood, Adafruit, SparkFun and others for all the above

 Software
 =========